PARKCHEOLHEE-lab/building-gan-graph-conditioned-architectural-volume-generation/README.md

 # File Details
 ### data
-- `building_gan/data/6types-processed_data/6types-processed_data.zip`: Data for training building-gan models.
+- `building_gan/data/6types-raw_data-10000.zip`: Data for training building-gan models.
 Unzip it

 ### notebooks
 - `data-preprocessing.ipynb`: Data preprocessing of the original json-shaped data from this [repository](https://github.com/AutodeskAILab/Building-GAN?tab=readme-ov-file#:~:text=Download%20the%20dataset).
 - `data-visualization.ipynb`: Data visualization of the original json-shaped data.
-- `sanity-checking.ipynb`: Sanity checking of the model by testing whether the model overfits with a single data.
-- `train.ipynb`: Training models, and evaluating models qualitatively through visualization of the generated data.
+- `test.ipynb`: Training models, and evaluating models qualitatively through visualization of the generated data.

 ### runs
-- `base`
+- `_base`
+    - `_base.out`: Training log file generated when running the model with nohup command
-    - `events.out.tfevents.1741657999.407685f53174.415.0`: TensorBoard event file containing metrics and logs trained using all data.
+    - `events.out.tfevents.1757583498.548be1e0c115.1673827`: TensorBoard event file containing metrics and logs trained using all data.
     - `states.pt`: Saved model checkpoint containing trained model weights and states trained using all data.
-- `sanity-checking`
-    - `events.out.tfevents.1741346830.407685f53174.1428.0`:  TensorBoard event file containing metrics and logs trained using a single data.

 ### src
+- `analyze.py`: Data analysis for computing node type distribution, site areas, dimensions, and other dataset features from the building graph data
 - `config.py`: Configuration file containing model hyperparameters, data paths, and program type mappings
 - `data.py`: Data loading and preprocessing utilities for graph-based building data
 - `models.py`: Graph data-based GAN models including generator and discriminator architectures
+- `sanity.py`: Sanity checking for training and validating the model with a datum for debugging purposes
+- `train.py`: Main script for training the full Building-GAN model with the total dataset
 - `trainer.py`: Training loop and evaluation code for the models

 <br>

-# How to run
+# Training
-1. Unzip the `building_gan/data/6types-processed_data/6types-processed_data.zip` file first, then you will see the following files:
+1. Unzip the `building_gan/data/6types-raw_data-10000.zip` file first, then you will see the following files:
     - `building_gan/data/6types-processed_data/004001_local.pt`
     - `building_gan/data/6types-processed_data/004001_voxel.pt` <br><br>
     ( ... ) <br><br>
     - `building_gan/data/6types-processed_data/009999_local.pt`
     - `building_gan/data/6types-processed_data/009999_voxel.pt`

-2. Run the notebooks:
+2. Run the main script:

-    - `train.ipynb`: Train the full model and evaluate results
+    - `train.py`: Train the full model and evaluate results

 3. Check training progress and results:
     -  How to check training metrics and generated samples in TensorBoard: